Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-You should see your doctor if you’re not sure what is causing your symptoms, if your symptoms are severe, or if they come back after treatment.
+You should also see your doctor if you’re not sure what is causing your symptoms, if your symptoms are severe or if they come back after treatment.

 How is oral thrush diagnosed?

-In rare cases, your doctor may refer you for an endoscopy to see if you also have thrush in your oesophagus or digestive tract.
+In rare cases, your doctor may refer you for an endoscopy to see if you also have thrush in your oesophagus or further down your digestive tract.

 How is oral thrush treated?

-Your doctor or pharmacist may recommend an antifungal mouthwash, ointment or lozenge.
-In some cases, your doctor may prescribe an antifungal medication in the form of a tablet.
+In some cases, your doctor may prescribe antifungal medicine in the form of a tablet.

-You will usually need to continue treatment for at least 1 week.
+You will usually need to continue treatment for at least one week.
 Every treatment is different, so ask your doctor or pharmacist if you have any questions.

 How can I prevent oral thrush?